-For many the kitchen is the heart of their home, with a kitchen/diner being used for eating meals, entertaining and children’s activities as well as for cooking.
-With the difficulty of placing radiators in the past many kitchens had no heating at all, relying on the heat produced from cooking to keep them warm, however with our well insulated homes and efficient ovens this is now rarely enough.
+For many people, the kitchen is the heart of their home, with a kitchen/diner being used for eating meals, entertaining and children’s activities as well as for cooking.
+With the difficulty of placing radiators in the past, many kitchens had no heating at all, relying on the heat produced from cooking to keep them warm but with modern energy efficient ovens this is now rarely enough.
 Electric underfloor heating provides an efficient heat source whatever your chosen floor covering and is perfect in these types of room.

 What are the main benefits of electric underfloor heating in your kitchen or utility room.